UVACanvas Transition FAQs

 For additional information, please refer to the School-Based Transition Plan.

-- What course content will be migrated to UVACanvas?
+What course content was migrated to UVACanvas?

 The primary purpose of UVACanvas is to provide corresponding sites for courses included in UVA’s official academic catalog and listed in the Student Information System (SIS).
 Accordingly, the content migration process will be restricted to content included in sites linked with SIS rosters.